alkiranet/terraform-provider-alkira/docs/resources/connector_ipsec.md

 - **advanced** (Block Set) (see [below for nested schema](#nestedblock--endpoint--advanced))
 - **billing_tag_ids** (List of Number) A list of IDs of billing tag associated with the endpoint.
-- **enable_tunnel_redundancy** (Boolean) indicates to Alkira that health for the site should be reported as good as long as any one of the tunnels is up.
+- **enable_tunnel_redundancy** (Boolean) Disable this if all tunnels will not be configured or enabled on the on-premise device.
+If disabled, connector health will be shown as `UP` if at least one of the tunnels is `UP`.
+If enabled, all tunnels need to be `UP` for the connector health to be shown as `UP`.
 - **preshared_keys** (List of String) An array of presharedKeys, one per tunnel.

 <a id="nestedblock--endpoint--advanced"></a>